History of Westeros

 Dark Sister

-“Even in the heart of King’s Landing, no one was safe.
-Lord Fell was smothered in a brothel, and King Aegon himself was attacked on three separate occasions.
-When Queen Visenya and an escort were set upon, two of her guards died before she cut down the last villain herself with Dark Sister.”
+When Queen Visenya and an escort were set upon, two of her guards died before she cut down the last villain herself with Dark Sister.

 Dark Sister by Ed Scheer